Tokyo Olympics Q&A: Costs, IOC, COVID-19, and vaccinations

 The focus leading up to Christmas falls on the budget and the increasing costs that are being shouldered by Japan.
 Tokyo organizing committee officials are expected to announce updated figures this week.

-The official costs published last year at this time was $12.6 billion.
+The official costs published last year at this time were $12.6 billion.
 However, Japan’s National Audit Board last year said the costs are much higher than organizers say.
 Overall spending then was placed at at least $25 billion.

 All of this is public money except for $5.6 billion.

 Official costs this time are sure to increase by at least $2.8 billion.
 This is the cost organizers reported earlier this month for the one-year delay.
 Domestic sponsors are being asked to pay more to make up the shortfall.
-But most of the burden simply falls on Japanese government entities.
+But most of the burden falls on Japanese government entities.

 The 2019 budget shows the Switzerland-based IOC contributed about $1.3 billion to fund the Olympics.